 Try not to be overly familiar, especially if you’re talking to someone that you have not interacted with before, but a nice touch would be to include the recipient’s name.
 It will keep them interested in reading your email because it shows that you have written this email specifically for them and it isn’t just a copy-paste job that you have sent to multiple journalists.

 There are two scenarios that an introduction can create: It can make the journalist regret giving you attention or it can make them more interested in who you are and your business.
 All brands aim for the second scenario.
 The only way that that can happen is if you prove that you can stand out in your industry.
 You need to prove to a journalist why they should give you the time of day because other people are probably trying to send the same pitch.

 The best way to get a journalist’s attention is by making a connection with them by referencing a story they’ve worked on recently.
 You can also compliment them on their work, show your appreciation for things they have done, etc.

 4) Email body

 If your email recipient has gotten to your email’s body, then you have managed to retain their attention.
 This is a really good thing.

 At this stage, the rest of your email should be about your press release so you want to keep all other text to a minimum.
 Your goal is to make the connection between your press release and what you mentioned in your introduction.

 You want to keep your closing short and sweet, but also professional.

-It is important to remember to share your contact details so that your email recipients can connect with you if they need other information.
+It is important to remember to share your contact details so that your email recipients can connect with you if they need additional information.
 That is possibly the most important thing.
 This isn’t an exaggeration – if you don’t provide them with your details, they may not proceed with your press release.